sdkdeepa/Todo-Aws-Serverless-Application/README.md

 # Serverless TODO

-To implement this project you need to implement a simple TODO application using AWS Lambda and Serverless framework.
+Implemented a simple TODO application using AWS Lambda and Serverless framework.
 Search for all the `TODO:` comments in the code to find the placeholders that you need to implement.

 # Functionality of the application